-Or more formally: for all , where n is the length of the string.
+More formally: for all , where n is the string length.

 A palindrome is a word, phrase, number, or sequence that reads the same forwards and backwards, ignoring spaces, punctuation, and capitalization.
 Examples include "racecar," "level," and "A man a plan a canal Panama."